 As the Sun started its journey towards the other side of the third rock in the solar system the aura around Buddha started changing colors, almost every minute.
 There were literally tens of photographers trying to click the 18 Meter Tall Buddha Statue in Hussain Sagar, Tank Bund with Sunset as the backdrop.
 There were kids posing with their moms, tourists trying to capture the Buddha in their cell phones, and enthusiasts like me trying to hone their photography skills.

 The whole change of colors due to dust in the atmosphere makes the background orange to dark red depending on the amount of dust in the air.
-As the Sun starts setting the colors of sky keep on changing, and then suddenly the lights that illuminate the Buddha come on and you get that brief moments when both the Sunlight and the different lights from the podium all are competing for the blessings of the Buddha.
-The color change does not stop even when the Sun sets and darkness engulfs Hussain Sagar, soon the flood lights start illuminating the Buddha Statue and you get a very mesmerizing effect due to mixture of lights just like I saw in Taramati Baradari.
+As the Sun starts setting the colors of sky to keep on changing, and then suddenly the lights that illuminate the Buddha come on and you get those brief moments when both the Sunlight and the different lights from the podium all are competing for the blessings of the Buddha.
+The color change does not stop even when the Sun sets and darkness engulfs Hussain Sagar, soon the floodlights start illuminating the Buddha Statue and you get a very mesmerizing effect due to a mixture of lights just like I saw in Taramati Baradari.
 So my dear reader, don’t be a tourist when you visit the Buddha in Hussain Sagar, take some time, be calm and wait for the whole magic unfold in front of your eyes slowly as the Sun sets and night becomes young.

-If you have liked reading this post please feel free to subscribe by email , like it and share it with your friends on Facebook, LinkedIn, twitter and Google+ .
+If you have liked reading this post please feel free to subscribe by email , like it and share it with your friends on Facebook, LinkedIn, Twitter and Google+ .
 Do check and like the Facebook page of Desi Traveler for some exclusive content posted only there.